 Czech National Symphony Orchestra

-Celebrating its 25th birthday in 2018 , the CNSO has gained a position among both Czech and Europe's top symphonic ensembles.
-Renowned for its versatility, the orchestra presents annually a broad program ranging from classical music concerts through contemporary genre, film scores, jazz, or musicals.
-In its new era, The Czech National Symphony Orchestra is also organizing summer Prague Proms Festival, which with its impressive array of prominent international performers, appeals to a diverse audience year in year out.
+Celebrating its 25th birthday in 2018, the CNSO has earned an enviable reputation among both Czech and Europe’s top symphonic ensembles.
+Renowned for its versatility, the orchestra annually presents a broad programme ranging from classical music concerts to contemporary genres, film scores, jazz and musicals.
+Since 2005 the Czech National Symphony Orchestra has also organised the summer Prague Proms Festival, which with its impressive array of prominent international performers, appeals to a diverse audience year in year out.

-Such composers, conductors, and performers as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis, Steven Mercurio, Marcello Rota, Vladimir Cosma repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall of Prague´s Municipal House, the home concert stage of the orchestra.
-The highlights of recent concert seasons included European tour with the legendary Ennio Morricone, and Prague concert with Anna Netrebko.
-In the studio the orchestra worked on recording of the new album of Plácido Domingo, and also recorded with Ennio Morricone his score of a new western film "The Hateful Eight" by director Quentin Tarantino.
-For this score Ennio Morricone won an Oscar after 500 movie credits!
+Composers, conductors, and performers such as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis, Steven Mercurio, Marcello Rota, Christian Lindberg, Chick Corea, Vladimir Cosma repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall at Prague’s Municipal House, the home concert stage of the orchestra.
+Highlights from recent concert seasons include a European tour with the legendary Ennio Morricone, and a Prague concert with Anna Netrebko.
+Meanwhile in the studio the orchestra worked on recording Plácido Domingo and Vittorio Grigolo'snew Christmas album, also collaborating with Ennio Morricone on his score for the new western film “The Hateful Eight“ directed by Quentin Tarantino.
+Ennio Morricone then went on to win an Oscar after 500 movie credits!
 The soundtrack was recorded live and launched by Tarantino, Morricone, and the CNSO at Abbey Road Studios in December 2015.
-As a result of collaboration with Columbia Artists Management Inc., the orchestra toured the USA in February and March 2016.
+Following on from the collaboration with Columbia Artists Management Inc., the orchestra toured the USA in February and March 2016.
 In 2017, the orchestra toured extensively with Ennio Morricone and James Newton Howard.